 To raise the head restraint, pull it up.

-To lower it, push the headrest down while pressing the release button on the top of the seatback.
+To lower it, push the head restraint down while pressing the release button on the top of the seatback.

-When the rear-center seating position is occupied, place the headrest in its highest position.
-When the rear center seating position is not occupied, lower the headrest to improve rearward visibility.

-■ Folding down the rear seat - Wagon
+When the rear-center seating position is occupied, raise the head restraint to the click position.
+When the rear center seating position is not occupied, lower the head restraint to improve rearward visibility.
+Folding down the rear seat